The Odd Couple (1970 TV series): Awards and nominations

 During its original run, the show had mediocre ratings at best (the show was never among the top 30 programs on the Nielsen ratings list during its entire run).
 Nonetheless, both actors were nominated for Emmy Awards in each year of the show's run.
-Jack Klugman won two Emmy Awards for his work (in 1971 and 1973), and Tony Randall won an Emmy as well (in 1975; on accepting the award, he commented on the fact that he wished he "had a job", for the show had recently been canceled).
+Jack Klugman won two Emmys for his work (in 1971 and 1973), and Tony Randall won an Emmy as well (in 1975; on accepting the award, he commented on the fact that he wished he "had a job", for the show had recently been canceled).

 Klugman was nominated for a Golden Globe in 1972, and won one in 1974.
 The show was also nominated for an Emmy Award for Outstanding Comedy Series in 1971, 1972 and 1974.
 To date, these are the last Emmy nominations to a sitcom airing on a Friday night.

 Opening narration and credit sequence

 For the first three seasons, the program's opening credit sequence consists of Felix and Oscar in various humorous situations around New York City.
 These scenes include Felix trying, to no avail, to help an old lady cross the street, Oscar walking into wet cement while ogling a girl, Oscar eating a hot dog and getting chili on his shirt, and both men cavorting around a maypole.
 The end of the title sequence for the first three seasons shows the duo sitting on a park bench in front of the William Tecumseh Sherman Monument in Grand Army Plaza at West 58th Street and Fifth Avenue, where Oscar throws his lunch wrapper on the ground while Felix beckons him to pick it up.

 Halfway through the show's debut season, a "prologue" was added to the introduction, and features a narration (provided by actor Bill Woodson) retelling how Felix and Oscar came to live together:

 On November 13, Felix Unger was asked to remove himself from his place of residence.
 That request came from his wife.
 Deep down, he knew she was right.
 But he also knew that, someday, he would return to her.
 With nowhere else to go, he appeared at the home of his childhood friend, Oscar Madison.
 Sometime earlier, Madison's wife had thrown him out, requesting that he never return.
 Can two divorced men share an apartment, without driving each other crazy?
 (Note: In the second and third seasons, "childhood friend" was changed to simply "friend", and "sometime earlier" was changed to "several years earlier".)